AlainVagner/LOD4Mac/README.md

 ## Installation

 1. Download the latest installation package from the [release page](https://github.com/AlainVagner/LOD4Mac/releases).
+The name of the package looks like
+LOD4Mac-Installer-vX.Y.Z.pkg.
 2. Install this package.

 ## Configuration